Magnetic properties of an individual Magnetospirillum gryphiswaldense cell: Measurements

 We perform two types of DCM measurements just below room temperature at $T\approx\SI{284}{\kelvin}$.
 In the first, shown in Fig.~\ref{fig:fig02}, we monitor $\Delta\!f$ as a function of the direction $\theta_h$ of a large field of constant magnitude $\mu_0 H = 3.5$~T applied in the plane perpendicular to the cantilever's rotation axis ($xz$-plane).
 In a magnetic field $H$ large enough to saturate the system, as in this case, the maxima and minima of $\Delta\!f (\theta_h)$ indicate the directions of the easy and hard axes, respectively~\cite{gross_dynamic_2016,gross_magnetic_2021}.
 The data plotted in Fig.~\ref{fig:fig02} show the signatures of uniaxial anisotropy with the maximum and minimum separated by \SI{90}{\degree} and the maximum indicating the direction of the easy axis, which roughly coincides with the axis of the magnetosome chain.

 In the second type of measurement, shown in Fig.~\ref{fig:fig03}, we measure $\Delta\!f$ as we sweep $H$ along a fixed direction from large positive to large negative values.
-Analysis of the resulting $\Delta\!f (H)$ hysteresis measurements allows for the extraction of the remanent magnetic moment as well as information on the system's magnetic switching behavior and the progression of magnetic configurations present as the system reverses.
-Measurements taken for $\theta_h = \SI{90}{\degree}$ (along the axis of the magnetosome chain), shown in Fig.~\ref{fig:fig03}a and b, and for $\theta_h = \SI{0}{\degree}$, shown in Fig.~\ref{fig:fig03}c and d, show -- as expected -- the characteristic response of a magnetic system with uniaxial anisotropy with $\mathbf{H}$ applied along its easy and hard axes, respectively~\cite{gross_dynamic_2016}.
+Analysis of the resulting $\Delta\!f (H)$ hysteresis measurements allows for the extraction of information on the remanent magnetic moment as well as the system's magnetic switching behavior and the progression of magnetic configurations present as the system reverses.
+Measurements taken for $\theta_h = \SI{90}{\degree}$ (along the axis of the magnetosome chain), shown in Fig.~\ref{fig:fig03}a and b, and for $\theta_h = \SI{0}{\degree}$, shown in Fig.~\ref{fig:fig03}c and d, show the characteristic response of a magnetic system with uniaxial anisotropy with $\mathbf{H}$ applied along its easy and hard axes, respectively~\cite{gross_dynamic_2016}.
 The sharp discontinuity seen in Fig.~\ref{fig:fig03}b is the signature of magnetic switching in reverse applied field allowing us to deduce a coercive field of around 20~mT for the chain.

-Upon completion of the DCM measurements, the cantilever is transferred to a grid for subsequent high-resolution (HR)TEM and high-angle annular dark-field scanning transmission electron microscopy (HAADF-STEM) imaging.
+Upon completion of the DCM measurements, the cantilever is transferred to a grid for subsequent high-resolution (HR)TEM, high-angle annular dark-field scanning transmission electron microscopy (HAADF-STEM) imaging, and TEM tomography.
 During this process, the cantilever is broken off of its base at its clamping point, making further DCM measurements impossible.
 Individual magnetite magnetosomes, which are only surrounded by biological tissue, are clearly resolved in the HAADF-STEM images, as shown in Fig.~\ref{fig:fig01}b.
 This image shows the individual bacterium under investigation, which is still attached to the end of the SiN cantilever.
-The brightest contrast in the image corresponds to the projection of each magnetosome on the $xy$-plane, allowing for the determination of each particle's position and shape.
+The brightest contrast in the image corresponds to the projection of each magnetosome on the $xy$-plane.
 The image reveals the alignment of the magnetosome chain with the cantilever's long axis.
-We extract the positions, equivalent ellipse semi-axes, and orientation of the individual magnetosomes in the $xy$-plane, using color-thresholding and grain detection (Gwyddion).
-Size and position variations along $z$ cannot be extracted and are assumed to be small.
-A list of the coordinates and equivalent radius of each magnetosome is given in Ref.~\onlinecite{SOM}.
+Using TEM tomography in combination with a deep learning algorithm allows the construction of a realistic 3D model of the particles, revealing their position in 3D space and their morphology.
+A list of the coordinates and volumes of each magnetosome is given in Ref.~\onlinecite{SOM}, as well as details on the 3D model construction process.